miRkwood-RNA/miRkwood/resources/deployment/README.md

 - /bio1/www/cgi-bin/mirkwood --> cgi-bin directory
 - /bio1/www/html/mirkwood --> html directory

-The Shell script `deploy-mirkwood` can be used for that.
+The Shell script `deploy-mirkwood-locally` can be used for that.
 It takes as optional argument the number of the Subversion revision to deploy.